7 Summer Foods to Add to Your DietArticle posted in: Nutrition

 Okay, with this food comes a vacation to Maine where you’ll find fresh lobster boils in virtually every town and along every highway.
 If clams and shrimp are in the pot, you’ve hit the protein jackpot, as all three types of seafood are Proteins and have zero net carbs.
 Renting a house on your vacay?
 Go down to the docks and buy fresh lobsters for your own boil.
 You’ll pay less and you can leave out the ingredients that aren’t recommended on the South Beach Diet.
 Try seasoning your pot with jalapeño or fresno peppers, pearl or boiler onions, mint, basil and of course, salt.

 Have you ever bought a cantaloupe of out season?
 It usually looks right—orange flesh, soft give when squeezed.
 But the fruit has little to no flavor.
 A ripe summer cantaloupe, however, smells ripe, has a deep orange hue, and tastes juicy and sweet.
 Plus, cantaloupe is loaded with antioxidants and nutrients like choline, zeaxanthin and beta-carotene, according to Medical News Today.
 Just one cup offers 106 percent of your daily Vitamin A and 95 percent of vitamin C. About 90 percent of a cantaloupe is water so it’s a hydrating snack.
-In Phase 2, you could muddle some cubes in a bowl to make cantaloupe water or throw a few cubes in the blender with some ice and some Vanilla Ice Crush shake mix.
+You could muddle some cubes in a bowl to make cantaloupe water or throw a few cubes in the blender with some ice and some Vanilla Ice Crush shake mix.

 4. Shaved Ice